Saeed Ajmal: Bowling style

 A right-arm off spinner, Ajmal's stock delivery turns into right-handed batsman but he also frequently uses the doosra which turns the other way, and he generally bowls flatter than most off spinners.
 The doosra has been an effective tool for Ajmal as batsmen have often failed to pick it.
 Explaining his bowling style in 2012, Ajmal said "If I bowl with flight I cannot bowl well.
 If I bowl at a quicker speed I can then use variations in pace.
 If I take 70% of my wickets with the doosra why should I not bowl it?
 Whether you bowl a doosra or an offbreak, the ball should be bowled on the right line and one should take a wicket with it."

 ICC ban

+In 2012, in the immediate aftermath of the three Test series against England in the United Arab Emirates, concluding with Pakistan's 3–0 whitewash over England, following confusion over comments from Ajmal about his bowling action in an interview to the BBC, ESPNCricinfo published detailed information on the issue after a thorough investigation by journalist George Dobell with extensive discussion with ICC having been conducted.
+The resulting articles underlined the fact that Ajmal's bowling action falls well within the legal bounds set by the ICC for bowlers.